Recognising abuseAbuse is not always physical, so it’s not so easy to identify when someone is suffering.

 Adult abuseSay adult abuse and many people automatically think of domestic abuse or sexual violence, particularly against women.
 In fact the internet has many sites aimed at helping women.
-The fact is that abuse can happen to anyone, male or female, anywhere and at any time.
+However, abuse can happen to anyone, male or female anywhere and at any time.

 Abuse, male or female, takes many forms…

 Physical abuse Experience of abuse in childhood Domestic violence Sexual abuse Emotional/psychological abuse Bullying Self-abuse Drug abuse On-line abuse Financial or material abuse Modern slavery Discriminatory abuse Abuse in the work place Elder abuse